-Public Hearings
+Public Meetings and Hearings

-The City will conduct a public hearing before the Planning Commission on March 9, 2015 to present the Draft Housing Element and receive comments on the document.
+The City conducted a public meeting before the Planning Commission on March 9, 2015 to present the Draft Housing Element and receive comments on the document.
 Special invitations were sent to developers, community stakeholders, and housing service providers.
-A complete list of those invited can be found in Appendix A.
+A complete list of those invited and a summary of comments from the public can be found in Appendix A.